 - A student bears the responsibility of completing and/or making-up all missed class assignments and activities even if an absence or missed deadline is due to a disability.

-- It is recommended that the LA Center and the student coordinate contact with the student’s instructors before classes begin or as early as possible in the semester to determine the impact of an accommodation in a specific class.
+- It is recommended that the Center for Accessibility Resources & Services and the student coordinate contact with the student’s instructors before classes begin or as early as possible in the semester to determine the impact of an accommodation in a specific class.

-- If a student comes to the LA Center with a request for an accommodation for class attendance and/or academic deadlines after the start of the semester, reasonable time must be allowed for an individual assessment to be made.
+- If a student comes to the Center for Accessibility Resources & Services with a request for an accommodation for class attendance and/or academic deadlines after the start of the semester, reasonable time must be allowed for an individual assessment to be made.
 If documentation supports this request, the accommodation will be provided going forward, not retroactively.

 - There might be a point at which a student has missed too many classes to be able to make up the work and progress successfully through the course.
-Under those circumstances the student, faculty member and the LA Center should discuss what options are available, including withdrawal from the course or the awarding of a grade of incomplete.
+Under those circumstances the student, faculty member and the Center for Accessibility Resources & Services should discuss what options are available, including withdrawal from the course or the awarding of a grade of incomplete.
 It is the instructor’s decision whether or not to offer an incomplete.